STUDIO ART I (2711)

 1/2 Credit

 Students go beyond the basics of digital photography and photo manipulation to explore, understand and utilize the manual features of a digital camera as well as the variety of opportunities for the advanced amateur and semi-professional photographer when using Adobe Photoshop.
 Students will complete a variety of projects that focus on using the many advanced features of a digital camera.
 Within these projects, students will also utilize Adobe Photoshop as any advanced or semi-professional photographer would, preparing them for the digital world and future digital courses in photography at college.
-While in Digital Darkroom II, students will also work on a digital photography portfolio, matting their 10 best pieces.
-Students will participate in a variety of competitions and shows throughout the semester, allowing for possibilities of scholarships and prizes awarded through these various competitions.
+While in Digital Photo II, students will also work on a digital photography portfolio, matting their 10 best pieces.

 ARCHITECTURAL DRAWING I (2747)